rbisdorff/Digraph3/docSphinx/tutorial.rst

 What is a graph kernel ?
 ........................

-We call **choice set** in a graph, respectively a digraph, a subset of its vertices, resp. of its nodes or actions.
-A choice set *Y* is called **internally stable** or **independent** when there exist **no links** (edges) or relations (arcs) between its members.
-Furthermore, a choice set *Y* is called **externally stable** when for each vertex, node or action *x* not in *Y*, there exists at least a member *y* of *Y* such that *x* is linked or related to *y*.
-Now, an internally **and** externally stable choice set is called a **kernel**.
+We call **choice** in a graph, respectively a digraph, a subset of its vertices, resp. of its nodes or actions.
+A choice *Y* is called **internally stable** or **independent** when there exist **no links** (edges) or relations (arcs) between its members.
+Furthermore, a choice *Y* is called **externally stable** when for each vertex, node or action *x* not in *Y*, there exists at least a member *y* of *Y* such that *x* is linked or related to *y*.
+Now, an internally **and** externally stable choice is called a **kernel**.

 A first trivial example is immediately given by the MISs of the n-cycle graph.
 Indeed, each MIS in the n-cycle graph is by definition independent, ie internally stable, and each non selected vertex in the n-cycle graph is in relation with either one or even two members of the MIS.
 See, for instance, the four non isomorphic MISs of the 12-cycle graph as shown in Fig. 1 above.

 In all graph or symmetric digraph, the *maximality condition* imposed on the internal stability implies automatically the external stability condition.
-Indeed, if there would exist a vertex or node not related to any of the elements of a choice set, then we may safely add this vertex or node the choice set without violating its internal stability.
+Indeed, if there would exist a vertex or node not related to any of the elements of a choice, then we may safely add this vertex or node the choice without violating its internal stability.
 All kernels must hence be maximal independent choices.
 In fact, in a topological sense, they correspond to maximal **holes** in the given graph.

 We may illustrate this coincidence between MISs and kernels in graphs  with the following random 3-regular graph instance.

 >>> from graphs import RandomRegularGraph
 >>> g = RandomRegularGraph(order=12,degree=3,seed=100)
 >>> g.exportGraphViz('random3RegularGraph')
-    *---- exporting a dot file for GraphViz tools ---------* Exporting to random3RegularGraph.dot
-    fdp -Tpng random3RegularGraph.dot -o random3RegularGraph.png
+*---- exporting a dot file for GraphViz tools ---------* Exporting to random3RegularGraph.dot fdp -Tpng random3RegularGraph.dot -o random3RegularGraph.png

 .. figure:: random3RegularGraph.png
     :width: 350 px